bigskysoftware/htmx/www/official-extensions.md

 ## Official Extensions

-The following extensions are tested against htmx and are considered officially supported.
+The following extensions are tested against htmx and thus are considered officially supported.

 ### <a name="debug">[`debug`](#debug)